arnaudjudge/RL4Seg/README.md

 # RL4Seg

 RL4Seg is a reinforcement learning framework for domain adaptation of echocardiography segmentation.

-Key elements of single timestep segmentation RL can be defined as follows:
+Key elements of single timestep segmentation RL are defined as follows:
 - State (s): input image
 - Action (a): segmentation for a given image
 - Reward r(s, a): pixelwise error map for a given segmentation and image.